atereshkov/EXPLogger/README.md

 Will be available soon.

+---

 ## Usage

-_This quick start method is intended just to get you up and running with the logger.
-You should however use the advanced usage below to get the most out of this library._
+_This quick start method is intended just to get you up and running with the EXPLogger.
+You should however use the [advanced usage](#advanced-usage) below to get the most out of this library._

 Add this code at the top of your AppDelegate.swift to be able to use EXPLogger in your whole project.
 Or just use it in your individual classes.
 It's up to you.